How to Legally Borrow Money from Licensed Moneylenders in Singapore

 - Asking for your SingPass ID or password;

-- Not giving back your NRIC card or other important personal ID documents like ATM card or passport;
+- Not returning your NRIC card or other important personal ID documents like ATM card or passport;

 - Asking you to sign on a blank or incomplete Note of Contract for the loan;